nextstrain/nextclade/packages/cli/README.md

 Similarly, results can be generated in .csv or .tsv format, or in multiple formats (by passing multiple `--output-<format>=` flags)
 All files have the same format as exports from the [Nextclade web application](https://clades.nextstrain.org).

+Nextclade can accept a custom Auspice JSON v2 reference tree through `--input-tree` and it's root sequence through `--input-root-seq` flags.
+It is user's responsibility to ensure that the root sequence corresponds to the root node of the tree - Nextclade has no possibility to enforce that requirement.
+The results will be incorrect if it isn't.

-Additionally, Nextclade can output a new Nextstrain tree (in the same Auspice JSON v2 format), with the user-provided sequences placed on it, with `--output-tree`.
-Note that this simplified tree placement is to give a rough idea of where the sequences may end up, and this does not substitute the full Nextstrain build.
+With `--output-tree` flag you can output a new Nextstrain tree, with the analyzed sequences placed on it (in the same Auspice JSON v2 format).
+The tree produced is the same which you would see in Nextclade web application on tree page.
+This file can be used for further processing and visualization (for example with [auspice.us](https://auspice.us)).
+Note that Nextclade implements a fast but also very simplified tree placement algorithm.
+Its purpose is to give a rough idea of where the sequences may end up on the tree, and it is not a substitute for a full Nextstrain build.

 Nextclade is currently in active development stage.
 If you encounter problems with the latest version, or if you need to use the same version to produce consistent, comparable experiments, you can install a specific version as follows: